Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Main Results

-Hence, $\mu$ is upper bound by a number that has high probability of being extremely small, as shown in Eq.~\eqref{probmus}.
+In summary, the magnitude of these fluctuations are upper bounded by a number that has high probability of being extremely small, as shown in Eq.~\eqref{probmus}.
 It follows that $\Gamma \to 1$ at least exponentially in the limit $d_\e \gg d_\s$.
 The Theorem can be proved for $d_\s \gg d_\e$ using a similar argument with the state ${M_\e}$, defined in Eq.~\eqref{opMs}. \end{proof}

-The case where $d_\e \gg d_\s$ is a familiar one: here, a small quantum system interacts with a large reservoir and we expect the reservoir to behave like a thermodynamic bath.
-Interestingly, in the converse case where $d_\s \gg d_\e$, we also find that the reservoir almost always heats up, even when the reservoir is hot and the initial energy of the system is low.
+The probabilistic statement we make in Theorem~\ref{LargeLimitTheorem} is based on the trace distance of the reduced post-dynamics state from the maximally mixed state.
+Lemma~\ref{lem:levymixed} states that as either dimension increases, typically, this distance is exponentially diminishing.
+This quantity upper bounds the absolute difference between $\Gamma$ and its mean value of 1, the implication being that the distribution of $\Gamma$ is sharply peaked.
+This further implies that the distribution of $\gamma = - \ln{(\Gamma)}$, which lower bounds the average heat, is sharply peaked around 0 in these asymptotic regimes.

-Next, we consider the case where we have a large nonequilibrium system interacting with a large equilibrium reservoir, \emph{i.e.}, $d_\e \approx d_\s \gg 2$.
-One would not necessarily expect that heat should be positive for a complex interaction like this.
-Moreover, from the above concentration of measure argument, it is not clear how $\Gamma$ behaves when $d_\s$ and $d_\e$ are comparable.
+Consider now the case where we have a large nonequilibrium system interacting with a large equilibrium reservoir, \emph{i.e.}, $d_\e \approx d_\s \gg 2$.
+From the above concentration of measure argument, it is not clear how $\Gamma$ behaves when $d_\s$ and $d_\e$ are comparable.
 With the following Theorem, we show that a fluctuation relation also emerges when the overall dimension becomes large:

 \begin{thm} When the system and reservoir dimensions are similar, we expect $\Gamma\rightarrow 1$ for large $d_{\se}=d_\s d_\e$. \end{thm}

 \begin{proof} We can rewrite $\Gamma$ in terms of the eigenbases of $\rho_\s = \sum_{k} \lambda_k^{(\s)} \kb{\s_k}{\s_k}$ and $\rho_\e = \sum_{k} \lambda_k^{(\e)} \kb{\e_k}{\e_k}$: $\Gamma = \sum_{nmpq} \lambda^{(\e)}_m \lambda^{(\s)}_p |\bra{\s_n \e_m} U \ket{\s_p \e_q}|^2$, where $\sum_{k} \lambda_k^{(\s)}=\sum_{k} \lambda_k^{(\e)}=1$.
 As the joint $\se$ dimension becomes large, any two bases related by a Haar-random unitary will tend to be mutually unbiased~\cite{BengtssonBruzda2007}; that is, the matrix elements $\bra{\s_n \e_m} U \ket{\s_p \e_q}\rightarrow 1/\sqrt{d_\s d_\e}$.
 In this limit, we have $\Gamma \rightarrow \sum_{nmpq} \lambda^{(\e)}_m \lambda^{(\s)}_p /(d_\s d_\e) = 1$. \end{proof}